decasia/scrivener-to-git/README.md

 1. Clone the repository into some path on your workstation.

-2. Create two folders:

-- a scratch folder that export files can temporarily live in
-- a new git repository for each project you plan on exporting.
-Each of these git repositories will need one subfolder called "content," which we will update with new content.
+2. Create a git repository for each project you plan on exporting.
+Each git repositories will need one subfolder called "content," which we will update with new content.

-Rename `settings.yml.example` to `settings.yml` and add appropriate settings:
+3. Rename `settings.yml.example` to `settings.yml` and add appropriate settings:

-- `export_path` should point to the scratch folder.
 - `repo_paths` should be a dictionary whose keys are Scrivener project names and whose values are paths to git repos.

 # Usage